International Admission Requirements

 Admission to TOP involves a number of steps as set out below.
 These steps may assist applicants through the various stages of the admission process.
-If applicants have any questions at any stage during the process they should contact the Administration Office for assistance
+If applicants have any questions at any stage during the process, they should contact the Administration Office for assistance at email@example.com.

 All international students applying to study must complete the Student Application Form and submit it to the Administration Office for assessment.
-Applicants who wish to apply through one of TOP Education Group’s authorized agents can access the following website to locate the nearest agent: www.top.edu.au.
+Applicants who wish to apply through one of Top Education Group’s authorized agents can access this link to locate the nearest agent.

-When the Administration Office receives the completed Offer Acceptance Form and the required tuition fees, it will process payment and issue the Confirmation of Enrolment (CoE) - the form used to apply for a Student Visa from an Australian Embassy, High Commission or the Department of Immigration and Citizenship (DIAC) as appropriate.
-Students must obtain a Student Visa before they come to study full time in Australia.
-Information on obtaining a Student Visa is available online at http://www.immi.gov.au
+When the Administration Office receives the completed Offer Acceptance Form and the required tuition fees, it will process payment and issue the Confirmation of Enrolment (CoE) - the form used to apply for a Student Visa from an Australian Embassy, High Commission or the Department of Immigration and Border Protection (DIBP) as appropriate.
+Students must obtain a Student Visa before commencing full time study in Australia.
+Information on obtaining a Student Visa is available online at www.immi.gov.au.

 OVERSEAS STUDENT HEALTH COVER

 Overseas Student Health Cover (OSHC) is the private health insurance international students and their dependents are required to purchase as a condition of their Student Visa.
-TOP currently has an agreement with Medibank Private, a private health fund, to facilitate the provision of OSHC for international students.
+TOP currently has an agreement with BUPA, a private health fund, to facilitate the provision of OSHC for international students.
 Students should note that it is a condition of their Student Visa to maintain current OSHC for the duration of their visa.
-Medibank Private Overseas Student Health Cover pays the cost of most medical and hospital treatments that may be required while studying in Australia and will contribute to the cost of prescription medicines and emergency ambulance transport.
-Further information about the scheme is located at http://www.medibank.com.au
+BUPA Overseas Student Health Cover covers the cost of most medical and hospital treatments that may be required while studying in Australia and will contribute to the cost of prescription medication and emergency ambulance transport.
+Further information about the scheme is located at oshc.bupa.com.au/.

 Family members of students are not allowed to work until the student begins the course.
 They are allowed to work up to 20 hours per week at all times.
 Family members of students who have started a masters or doctorate course may work unlimited hours.
-See: http://www.immi.gov.au/students/student-information.htm for more details.
-Students should contact the Department if Immigration and Citizenship (DIAC) in Australia for the latest requirements as these requirements vary.
+Click here for more details.
+Students should contact the Department of Immigration and Border Protection (DIBP) in Australia for the latest requirements as these requirements may vary.

-Applicants wishing to apply for Advanced Standing for their previous studies should complete the relevant section of the International Student Admission Application Form, as well as an Application for Credit (Advanced Standing) found online at http://www.top.edu.au Students need to complete this form and provide the necessary documentation (i.e. descriptions of subjects previously studied) and return it along with the International Student Application form to TOP Education admissions.
-The university’s policy on Advanced Standing is located at the following web address: http://www.top.edu.au Students receiving Advanced Standing are still required to maintain a standard full time load of 24 credit points per semester.
+Applicants wishing to apply for Advanced Standing for their previous studies should complete the relevant section of the International Student Admission Application Form, as well as an Application for Credit (Advanced Standing), which can be found here.
+Students need to complete this form and provide the necessary documentation (i.e. descriptions of subjects previously studied) and return it along with the International Student Application form to Top Education admissions.
+The university’s policy on Advanced Standing can be viewed by clicking here.
+Students receiving Advanced Standing are still required to maintain a standard full time load of 24 credit points per semester.

-The TOP Education’s refund of tuition fees policy is based upon and is in accordance with the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (the National Code 2007), the Education Services for Overseas Students Act 2000 (ESOS Act 2000) and Education Services for Overseas Student Regulations 2001 (ESOS Regulations 2001).
+The TOP’s refund of tuition fees policy is based upon, and is in accordance with the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (the National Code 2007), the Education Services for Overseas Students Act 2000 (ESOS Act 2000) and Education Services for Overseas Student Regulations 2001 (ESOS Regulations 2001).
 This policy applies to all international students regardless of the person actually paying the fees.
-This policy is located at: http://www.top.edu.au
+You can locate this policy HERE.

 International students who are intending to study on-campus in Australia should be aware that Australia’s laws promote quality education and consumer protection.
 These laws are known as the ESOS framework and they include the Education Services for Overseas Students (ESOS) Act 2000 and the National Code 2007.
-For further information about the ESOS framework, students should refer to the following Australian Government website: http://aei.dest.gov.au/AEI/ESOS/quickInfo/ESOS_frameWork_pdf
+For further information about the ESOS framework, students should refer to the following Australian Government website: Australian Framework Fact Sheet.

 OBTAINING A STUDENT VISA

-International students intending to study full time at TOP Education will need to obtain a Student Visa.
-The Australian Department of Immigration and Citizenship (DIAC) website, http://www.immi.gov.au has comprehensive information on applying for a Student Visa to study in Australia, including application forms.
+International students intending to study full time at TOP will need to obtain a Student Visa.
+The DIBP website www.border.gov.au has comprehensive information on applying for a Student Visa to study in Australia, including application forms.
 Please note that Student Visas granted to international students for their study in Australia have conditions attached.
-These are outlined in detail on the DIAC website and students’ obligations are also outlined in the International Offer Guide issued with the Offer of Admission.
-Students should regularly check the DIAC website for updated information and changes to legislation and processing arrangements affecting their intention to study in Australia on a Student Visa.
+These are outlined in detail on the DIBP website and students’ obligations are also outlined in the International Offer Guide issued with the Offer of Admission.
+Students should regularly check the DIBP website for updated information and changes to legislation and processing arrangements affecting their intention to study in Australia on a Student Visa.

 MODES OF STUDY AND ASSESSMENT METHOD